makinteract/baby-prompts/README.md

   .pipe(console.log);
 ```

-Please note that when using Chain, you do not need to call the _invoke_ method manually, as it is called for you by the _promptChain_ function.
+Please note that when using chains, you do not need to call the _invoke_ method manually, as it is called for you by the _promptChain_ function.

+For more complex examples, involving the usage of the `tap` function and formatted output, look at [this](./examples/chain.js).

 ## Structured output